tiagomelojuca/otclient-wiki/Module-Tutorial.md

 ```
 You can add new commands to your /mod directory in order to avoid making changes to the modules command file.

+You should always ensure that your modules are thoroughly tested before creating pull requests to the main git repository.
+These tips can be very useful in the testing phases!

 # Some helpful guidance
+Global functions and constants variables can be found in the modules/corelib and modules/gamelib directories.
+Please give careful consideration to what you put into these files and if possible try to avoid it.
+Follow the rule ```"Keep everything to their own cause, and only that cause"```.